 Around midnight, in early April, 1945, he was sent on a secret mission to fly to a point near Nuremberg, Germany, which was behind enemy lines.
-Harry had to locate an empty meadow in the dark, land and take-off without being able to ascertain the conditions of the meadow, or even being certain it was the correct location.
+It was necessary for him to locate an empty meadow in the dark, land, load the prisoners and guards, then take-off again.
+He pulled it off.

-Harry had several friends die, some of them right before his very eyes, and was a first-hand witness to various air-disasters.
-He managed to survive the war despite his penchant for taking risks.
+Harry experienced the death of several friends and was a first-hand witness to various air-disasters.
+He managed to survive the war despite his penchant for taking risks